jotaalvim/QForms/README.md

   r: <bool>          # Optional - Required, force user to fill this element
 ```

-You can have 4 different types of fields that represent a
+You can have 4 different types of `field` that represent a
 different html elemment

 ```
-str   -> text box
+str   : text box
-file  -> file input
+file  : file input
-radio -> radio checkbox  (selection of 1 box  allowed) check -> normal checkbox (selection of n boxes allowed)
+radio : radio checkbox  (selection of 1 box  allowed) check : normal checkbox (selection of n boxes allowed)
 ```

-This is our standard: If a id value ends with an "!" this value is used as a key.

 ## Example Configuration File